-Cyfrowy Polsat S.A.
-Capital Group has exposure to the following risks from its use of financial instruments:
+Cyfrowy Polsat S.A. is exposed to the following financial risks:

 - credit risk,

-- liquidity risk,
+- · liquidity risk,

 - market risk:

 - currency risk,

 - interest rate risk.

-The Group's risk management policies are designed to reduce the impact of any adverse conditions on the Group's results.
+The Company's risk management policies are designed to reduce the impact of adverse conditions on the Company's results.

-The Management Board has overall responsibility for the oversight and management of the risks that the Group is subjected to in its activities.
-Therefore, the Management Board has established an overall risk management framework as well as specific risk management policies with respect to market, credit and liquidity risks.
+The Management Board is responsible for oversight and management of each of the risks faced by the Company.
+Therefore, the Management Board has established an overall risk management framework as well as risk management policies on market, credit and liquidity risks.

-This note presents information about the Group's exposure to each of the above risks, the Group's objectives, policies and processes for measuring and managing risk.
-Further quantitative disclosures are also included throughout these consolidated financial statements.
+This note presents information about the Company's exposure to each of the above risks and the Company's objectives, policies and processes for measuring and managing risk.
+Further quantitative disclosures are also included throughout these financial statements.

-Bank loans, bonds, cash, forwards, interest rate swaps, currency interest rate swaps and short-term bank deposits are the main financial instruments used by the Group, with the intention of securing the financing for the Group's activities.
-The Group also holds other financial instruments including trade receivables and payables, payables relating to purchases of programming rights and payables relating to purchases of tangible and intangible assets which arise in the course of its business activities.
+Bank loans, bonds, cash, interest rate swaps, currency interest rate swaps and short-term bank deposits are the main financial instruments used by the Company, with the intention of securing the financing for the Company's activities.
+The Company also holds other financial instruments including trade receivables and payables and payables relating to purchases of tangible and intangible assets which arise in the course of its business activities.